-From its humble beginnings, the Fijian Broadcasting Corporation today operates a network of six radio stations; two in each of the three major languages (i-Taukei, Hindustani and English).
-The stations are Radio Fiji One and Bula FM (i-Taukei), Radio Fiji Two and Mirchi FM (Hindustani) and Gold FM and 2Day FM (English).
+From its humble beginnings, the Fijian Broadcasting Corporation today operates a network of six radio stations: two in each of the three major languages (i-Taukei, Hindustani and English).
+These radio stations are Radio Fiji One and Bula FM (i-Taukei), Radio Fiji Two and Mirchi FM (Hindustani) and Gold FM & 2Day FM (English).

-Radio Fiji One and Radio Fiji Two are classified as public service broadcast stations governed under a contract between the government and the Fijian Broadcasting Corporation.
+Radio Fiji One and Radio Fiji Two are classified as Public Service Broadcast stations governed under a contract between the government and the Fijian Broadcasting Corporation.
 Under this contract the Government "buys" airtime on the two stations and contributes towards its operations.
-The other arm of the FBC is its commercial operations under which fall four radio stations namely Bula FM, Gold FM, Mirchi FM and 2day FM.
+The other arm of the FBC is its commercial operations under which falls four radio stations namely Bula FM, Gold FM, Mirchi FM and 2Day FM.

-The FBC also provides a free to air television service (FBC TV).
-Our programs focus on issues faced by the people of Fiji on a daily basis.
-As the national broadcaster, FBC TV carries immense community service responsibility which is reflected in the content of the network.
-Along with our commercial TV programs, we also have high quality local and international programs such as documentaries, social and religious programs and more.
+The FBC also provides a free to air television service - FBC TV.
+As the country's national broadcaster, FBC TV carries immense community service responsibility which is reflected in the content of the network.
+Along with the commercial TV programs, the FBC also has high quality local and international programs such as documentaries, social and religious programs, live & delayed sports and more.
 These not only inform and educate the masses, but also mould the younger generation for the future.